chinamike65/hugo-tuolesi/content/book6/book6en.md

 Such a teacher cannot lead his disciples to the right path, so the teacher must be proficient in 84,000 kinds of dharmas, and must have a very complete understanding of the sutras.

 3. Great mercy and great compassion

 The guru treats every disciple with the same love as a parent treats their only child, and loves every sentient being, and has a great wish to let sentient beings in the six realms be free from suffering and the causes of suffering.

-4. Inheritance is pure and complete
+4. Lineage is pure and complete

 Before the Tang Dynasty, there were all the inheritances of sutra and esoteric Buddhism.

-The Four Refugees we are learning today were first passed on from Shakyamuni Buddha to Manjushri, then to Nagarjuna Bodhisattva, Yuecheng Bodhisattva, Venerable Atisha, and then to Master Tsongkhapa and Kezhujie.
-Then it was passed on to the Great Dharma King Rako Rinpoche, Dharma King Yongzin, and then to me.
-My seven teachers are all disciples of Rako Rinpoche.
+The Four Refuges we are learning today were first passed on from Shakyamuni Buddha to Manjushri, then to Nagarjuna Bodhisattva, Chandrakirti Bodhisattva, Venerable Atisha, and then to Master Tsongkhapa and Kezhujie.
+Then it was passed on to the Great Dharma Master Rako Rinpoche, Dharma Master Yongzieng, and then to me.
+My seven teachers were all disciples of Rako Rinpoche.

 Here, a special introduction to our Dharma lineage.

 The inheritance of our Prajna Sutra started from Buddha Shakyamuni, and it is the 46th generation to me.

-It also includes the inheritance of the Four Refugees.
+It also includes the inheritance of the Four Refuges.

 The lineage masters of the past dynasties said here: